 Male, Female, Others

 There is no hard and fast rule so as to which gender can make a career as human resource manager.
 An individual belonging to any gender can become a human resource manager.
-Forbes cited human resource managers as a “best-paying job for women” in 2011, with over 70 per cent of the profession dominated by females.
+Forbes cited HR manager as the “best-paying job for women” in 2011, with over 70 per cent of the profession dominated by females.
 Even in business school, there were only a handful of men in my human capital classes, and even fewer who chose to focus on HR.

 Any special needs

 When it comes to a career as human resource manager, one's job then he/she is required to be mentally fit.
 However, there is no hard and fast rule that it is compulsory to be physically fit.
-As long as the disability doesn’t come in the way of one’s work they are good to go for this profession.
+As long as the disability doesn’t come in the way of one’s work they are good to pursue career as HR manager.

 Table of Contents for Human Resource Manager